Qinhaoyu0728/2D-Minecraft/README.md

 # 2D-Minecraft
 A 2D game similar to Minecraft

-To run this game, you just need to run >> python main.py << in the game directory or open main.py in any editor then run it!
+To run this game, you just need to download the version you want to play, and then double-click to run main exe

 Note: all documents and notes in this project are basically in Chinese!
 Later versions in other languages will be available!